gilmourj/web-scraping-tutorial/README.md

 ## Using WGET

-To scrape an entire website, I've been using the following command:
+To scrape a website, open a new terminal window and drop in the following command (and replace the website name!):
 `wget -m -k -K -l 10 -t 6 -w 0.5 http://www.website.com`

 ### Explanation